noawe-boi/NoahsObsidianSync/Lion Activity.md

 - He uses a computer to find every possible train station and Google Earth

 3. how does the trailer convey the themes of identify and belonging
+- we see his current (adopted) family fighting with him for a par tin his life with his real family and his search for them

+4. how does he get seperated from his family
-- we see his curren
+-